-Disneyland staff say rides are temporarily closed for inspection after Southern California quake
+Disneyland staff say rides were temporarily closed for inspection after Southern California quake

-The temblor was centered near Ridgecrest, a community west of the Mojave Desert, but was felt as far away as Los Angeles and Las Vegas.
+The temblor was centered near Ridgecrest, west of the Mojave Desert, but was felt as far away as Los Angeles and Las Vegas.

-"There was a mild earthquake so all the rides just shut down," an employee at the park told CNN.
-The employee couldn't confirm when rides would start running, but said "we are all slowly coming back up though."
+"There was a mild earthquake so all the rides just shut down," an employee at the park told CNN earlier in the day.

+By 3:15pm Pacific Time, the official Disneyland app listed only Splash Mountain as temporarily closed, though it wasn't clear if the closure was earthquake-related.
+Disneyland's public relations department did not immediately respond to CNN request for comment.

+At Disney's California Adventure, next to Disneyland, rides were halted for three hours but were operational by mid-afternoon, employees told CNN.

 Video footage showed families milling about the park with music playing.
 Concession stands and other attractions were open as well.